 So you've gathered all the required evidence to apply for a U visa, based on being a crime victim (or an immediate family member of one) who suffered substantial mental or physical abuse while in the U.S. and who is willing to assist law enforcement and government officials in the investigation.
 What's more, you've filled out and sent Form I-918, Application for U Nonimmigrant Status and all supporting documents to U.S. Citizenship and Immigration Services (USCIS).
 Now begins the waiting game.
 From applying for a U visa to receiving a U visa, immigrants can expect to wait ten years or more.

-Generally, it takes about a year for USCIS to fully process U visa applications, which includes taking biometrics (photographs and fingerprints), processing all forms and supporting information (such as the Certification of Helpfulness by a qualifying agency), and finally, issuing an approval notice and your work permit.
+It typically takes about four and a half years for USCIS to fully process U visa applications, which includes the agency taking biometrics (photographs and fingerprints), processing all forms and supporting information (such as the Certification of Helpfulness by a qualifying agency), and finally, issuing an approval notice and work permit.

 Just because USCIS has received and reviewed your U visa does not mean that you will get U status.
-There is a federally mandated limit of 10,000 U visas per fiscal year—not including derivative visas for immediate family members of the person granted U status—and in recent years, all U visas have run out before the end of the fiscal year (which runs from October 1 to September 30).
-Despite a push in Congress to increase the U visa cap to 15,000, the number of visas available per year remains unchanged and is unlikely to be revisited for a long time unless comprehensive immigration reform affecting U visa issuance is signed into law.
+There is a federally mandated limit of 10,000 U visas per fiscal year—not including visas for the immediate family members of the person granted U status—and in recent years, all U visas have run out before the end of the fiscal year (which goes from October 1 to September 30).

 To partially alleviate the lengthy wait, USCIS can grant "deferred action" to immigrants who have gone through the application process and whose cases have been approved, but for whom no visa is yet available.
 Once you get deferred action, you are eligible to apply to USCIS for work authorization.
 However, you can expect to wait several more years in deferred action status before receiving your actual U visa.